trueheart78/trueheart78.com/books.md

 #### Currently Reading

 - The Ruby Closures Book

+<a name='next-up'></a>

+#### Next Up

 - 99 Bottles of OOP
 - Rails How She is Spoke

-<a name='next-up'></a>

-#### Next Up

-* _TBD_

 <a name='want-to-read'></a>